juliajmg/phd_project/PITCHME.md

 +++

-A rapid increase in polarization when a critical velocity is reached would be an advantaje for fish groups, specially for predation risk avoidance.
+- A rapid increase in polarization at critical velocity value: advantage for fish in predation risk avoidance.

 Note:
+**FALTA: SIMULACIÓN DE PARTÍCULAS**
 The relation between ordering and velocity in fish has been thought of as an adaptive trait to collectively respond to changing environmental conditions.

 Being able to rapidly increase group polarization by reaching a critical velocity value would be an advantaje for the group, specially in predation risk avoidance.